microsoft/BotBuilder-V3/en-us/node/builder/guides/core-concepts.md

 ]);
 {% endhighlight %}

-Our updated bot now requires the use of [Restify](http://restify.com/) so we’ll need to install that.
+Our updated bot now requires the use of [Restify](http://restify.com/){:target="_blank"} so we'll need to install that.
 From a console window in our bots directory type:

     npm install --save restify

 While our bot has a bit of new setup code, all of our bots dialogs stay the same.
-To complete the conversion, you’ll need to register your bot with the developer portal for the Bot Framework and then configure the ChatConnector with your bots App ID & Password.
+To complete the conversion, you'll need to register your bot with the developer portal for the Bot Framework and then configure the ChatConnector with your bots App ID & Password.
 You pass these to the bot via environment variables when running locally or via your hosting sites web config when deployed to the cloud.

-If you’re running Windows you can use the [Bot Framework Emulator](/en-us/tools/bot-framework-emulator/) to locally test your changes and verify you have everything properly configured prior to deploying your bot.
+If you're running Windows you can use the [Bot Framework Emulator](/en-us/tools/bot-framework-emulator/){:target="_blank"} to locally test your changes and verify you have everything properly configured prior to deploying your bot.
 Make sure you set the App ID & Password within the emulator to match your bots configured App ID & Password.

 ## Debugging locally using ngrok
-If you’re running on a mac and can’t use the emulator, or you just want to debug an issue you’re seeing when deployed, you can easily configure your bot to run locally using [ngrok](https://ngrok.com/).
+If you're running on a mac and can't use the emulator, or you just want to debug an issue you're seeing when deployed, you can easily configure your bot to run locally using [ngrok](https://ngrok.com/){:target="_blank"}.
 First install ngrok and then from a console window type:

     ngrok http 3978

 This will configure an ngrok forwarding link that forwards requests to your bot running on port 3978.
 You'll then need to set the forwarding link to be the registered endpoint for your bot within the Bot Framework developer portal.
 The endpoint should look something like `https://0d6c4024.ngrok.io/api/messages` once configured.
 Just don't forget to include the `/api/messages` at the end of the link.

 You're now ready to start your bot in debug mode.
-If you're using [VSCode](https://code.visualstudio.com) you'll need to configure your launch `env` with your bots App ID & Password:
+If you're using [VSCode](https://code.visualstudio.com){:target="_blank"} you'll need to configure your launch `env` with your bots App ID & Password:

 {% highlight JavaScript %}
 {